Deployment

 • #

-The IAB diploma is a secondary school diploma granted based on a student's achievement on various forms of school assessment in grades 10, 11, and 12, including the IAB comprehensive exam administered in grade 12.
+The Academic Baccalaureate diploma is a secondary school diploma granted based on a student's achievement on various forms of school assessment in grades 10, 11, and 12, including the Academic Baccalaureate comprehensive exam administered in grade 12.
 The diploma comes with an academic transcript that shows the student’s score in all different types of assessments and provides a comprehensive picture of the profile upon graduation.

-The IAB Diploma is granted on the basis of:
+The Academic Baccalaureate Diploma is granted on the basis of:

 - Continuous assessment in Grade 10 and Grade 11